✶ Field notes from people who live here — honest, local hotels in Iceland.

 • Hat, gloves, and sunglasses

-• Backpack with snacks, water, map, first aid kit
+• Backpack with snacks, water, map, and first aid kit

 How Long to Stay

-To truly experience Northwest Iceland, plan for at least 5–7 days.
+To truly experience Northwest Iceland’s hiking trails, plan for at least 5–7 days.
 Spend a few nights in the Westfjords exploring Dynjandi and Hornstrandir, then head east toward Borgarfjörður for lava walks and hot springs.

 Where to Stay

-Recharge after each hike at one of Ourhotels.is’s welcoming inns.
-Book a cozy room at Hvítá Inn near Borgarnes for easy access to Hraunfossar.
-In the heart of the fjords, Ísafjörður Inn offers comfortable lodging steps away from local cafes and boat tours.
-For a unique stopover by the river, Truck Inn at Hvítá combines rustic charm with modern comfort.
+Recharge after each hike at one of our welcoming properties.
+Book a cozy room at The Hvítá Inn near Borgarnes for easy access to Hraunfossar and the lava fields.
+In the heart of the fjords, The Ísafjörður Inn offers comfortable lodging steps away from local cafés and boat tours to Hornstrandir.
+For a unique stopover by the river, Hvítá Trucks combines rustic charm with modern comfort.

 Ready to lace up your boots and explore?
-Book your stay via Ourhotels.is today and make every Icelandic hike an unforgettable adventure.
+Book your stay with us today and make every Icelandic hike an unforgettable adventure.